retorquere/pimsync/docs/source/intro.rst

 Philosophy
 ----------

-User own their data
+Everyone owns their data
-   Pimsync enables users allows to synchronise data from other servers onto any chosen destination, including the local filesystem, where other tools can intercut with this data.
+   Pimsync enables anyone to synchronise data from other servers onto any chosen destination, including the local filesystem.
+They may then operate on this data freely.

 Synchronise items regardless of whether they are valid or not If another program created a "technically invalid" calendar event, the data